XimeraProject/.github/profile/timeline.md

   - Brief description of work done
   - Link to artifact of work
   - https://docs.google.com/forms/d/e/1FAIpQLSfKXtp9vRoGfh_TI0FNKB9uwFtcQmKl57nwEGoUz-QCsb3SIQ/viewform?usp=sf_link
-- Met with Andrew Maier to discuss accessiblity.
+- Met with Andrew Maier to discuss accessibility.
-  - OSU is requiring a degree of accessibilty for all PhD Thesis.
+  - OSU is requiring a degree of accessibility for all PhD Thesis.
   - https://github.com/AndyClifton/accessibility
   - https://libguides.lib.msu.edu/c.php?g=995742&p=8207771
   - The situation for PDF accessibility seems dire.
-The smart people on stackexchange do not have a good solution.
+The smart people on stack exchange do not have a good solution.
 - Making github site: https://github.com/XimeraProject more reasonable.
 - Applied for a Minicourse at MathFest, see Week 32.
-- Xourse files, do we complile course files?
+- Xourse files, do we compile course files?
 - Maybe these could be compiled in the repo, as they are just lists of activities.
 - Evaluators need to be hired.
 - When do announcements need to go out for the